 Three diverse and select parcels of Gin Gin clone Chardonnay combined to produce this wine.
 Gin Gin clone vines were used exclusively as I believe that this clone more so than any other expresses the exceptional and unique Margaret River and sub-regional terroir.

-The first plot of vines lies in the famed Wilyabrup sub-region.
+The first 2 plots of vines lie in the famed Wilyabrup sub-region.
 More examples of Margaret River’s most famous Chardonnays and Cabernets originate from fruit in this subregion than anywhere else in the district.
 Whilst only being around 150m apart, the two blocks behave drastically different and produce very different qualities in their fruit.